Plotting densities and potentials

 numkpt: This is used to specify a certain point to be considered.
 If it is set to

 Performing a Fleur calculation with such a parametrization will produce the desired charge density file

 if Fleur is used without HDF5 support.
 Once this file is available one additionally sets

-optional/plotting/@iplot to 2 and procedes
+output/plotting/@iplot to 2 and procedes

 with the plotting as before.
 The correct charge density file for the plotting will be chosen as long as